rajatlord/nani757/README.md

 ### 🌌 Recent Milestones (Generative AI)

 In recent **generative AI projects**, I've navigated through the landscape of **large language models (LLMs)** such as **Mixtral 8x7b, Langchain, OpenAI, and Gemini**.
 Employing a diverse set of strategies, including **prompt engineering (utilizing zero-shot prompting and two few-shot prompting), RAG approach, and fine-tuning with domain-specific data**, we achieved remarkable results.
 Exploring the potential of **graph databases in LLM**, we harnessed vector databases like **Chroma DB and Pinecone DB** to enhance the depth and efficiency of our projects.
-The journey involves continuous exploration and innovation in the vast realm of **generative AI.**
+The journey involves continuous exploration and innovation in the vast realm of **generative AI**